 A recent New Jersey Supreme Court decision, State of New Jersey v.
 Guillermo Santamaria, tackled the interesting question of whether photographs of sex acts between the Defendant and his victim—although indisputably taken while the victim was over eighteen—could be admissible to help prove prior, unlawful sexual contact.

-During trial, defense counsel argued that the photos portrayed a legal, consensual sexual relationship, and even welcomed the jury’s inspection of them as such.
-The State, on the other hand, argued that it was not credible that the victim would have consented to pose for such a broad array of photos in so new of a relationship, and that the photos were therefore evidence of a long-term sexual relationship that substantially predated the alleged victim’s eighteenth birthday.
+During the trial, defense counsel argued that the photos portrayed a legal, consensual sexual relationship, and even welcomed the jury’s inspection of them as such.
+The State, on the other hand, argued that it was not credible that the victim would have consented to pose for such a broad array of photos in so new of a relationship, and that the photos were, therefore, evidence of a long-term sexual relationship that substantially predated the alleged victim’s eighteenth birthday.

 On appeal, the Appellate Division found the photographs to be of marginal probative value and relevance under Rule 401 because they were all taken after the alleged victim had turned eighteen.
 Moreover, the Appellate Division found the photos to be of minimal probative value, substantially outweighed by the risk of undue prejudice, and a needless presentation of cumulative inflammatory evidence.
 The Panel also determined the photos were too attenuated from the allegations of underage sex because they were taken “at least several weeks, if not years, after the alleged crimes occurred.”
 Accordingly, the photos were not “intrinsically relevant” because they did not prove that defendant had sex with the victim while she was underage, and should have been excluded from evidence under Rule 404(b) “because they were not admissible as intrinsic evidence.”